Concordium/concordium-node-sdk-js/packages/web/README.md

 # Json-Rpc client
-The SDK provides a json-rpc client, which can interact with the [Concordium json-rpc server](https://github.com/Concordium/concordium-json-rpc)
+The SDK provides a JSON-RPC client, which can interact with the [Concordium JSON-RPC server](https://github.com/Concordium/concordium-json-rpc)

 ## Creating a client
 To create a client, one needs a provider, which handles sending and receiving over a specific protocol.
 Currently the only one available is the HTTP provider.
-The http provider needs the url to the json-rpc server.
+The HTTP provider needs the URL to the JSON-RPC server.
 The following example demonstrates how to create a client that connects to a local server on port 9095:
 ```js
 const client = new JsonRpcClient(new HttpProvider("http://localhost:9095"));
 ```